boypt/openssh-rpms/README.md

 - Amazon Linux 2
 - Amazon Linux 2023

-Also tested on CentOS-like distros:
+Also tested on some CentOS-like distros:

 - UnionTech OS Server 20
 - openEuler 22.03 (LTS-SP1)